 This is an individual decision.
-However, you have the option to file a report with the police or Title IX Coordinator (Office of Equal Opportunity and Title IX).
-Whether you make a report or not, you are eligible to receive the free and confidential services at Hays County Women's Center, Texas State Student Health Center, and the Texas State Counseling Center.
+However, you have the option to file a report with the police and/or Title IX Coordinator (Office of Equal Opportunity and Title IX).
+Whether you make a report or not, you are eligible to receive a list of free confidential services that include contact information for at Hays County Women's Center, Texas State Student Health Center, and the Texas State Counseling Center.
 If you are not sure about reporting the assault, the Hays County Women's Center can give you more information about the reporting process to help you make that decision.
 If you do not want to make a report, you may tell the responding officer at that time and still receive any medical treatment you need and a forensic exam if requested.